 If you’re looking for a deep-winter top then the brand’s Brevet jersey or Core Winter jacket would be better suited to the very cold months, but the Core offers good protection from the autumn or spring draughts.

 The best jerseys and jackets for winter

-Once we get into the colder months of November and December, through to February, you’ll likely need more warmth than the jerseys above are able to offer – with the exception of the Castelli Nel Mezzo which would be well suited to deep winter.
+Once we get into the colder months of November and December, through to February, you’ll likely need more warmth than the jerseys above are able to offer.

 In this case, greater thermal protection will be a high order of the day.
 Some winter jackets come with inbuilt wind protection, and it’s a good idea to look for something with waterproofing – or at least resistance from the wet stuff.

 The Castelli Perfetto which gained a high score of 9/10 in Cycling Weekly’s last test.